Ahlam77/UploadFile/README.md

 #### In this application here the following solutions are used: Node.js, Express, xml2js, EJS, XLSX, HTML5 and CSS3.

 #### I intend to make some improvements here, developing a more features to convert json to XLSX and PDF, complete API, dealing with errors and non-visual improvements.
-#### I will generatw a complete documentation of these configurations if this is possible.
+#### I will generate a complete documentation of these configurations if this is possible.

 # 🚀  🛰